elomagic/weather-Station-client-mpy/README.md

 3. Via Web UI of the weather bot
     * Power on ESP
-    * Connect the ESP via Wifi.
+    * Connect the ESP via Wi-Fi.
 Look for the SSID "Weather-Bot".
 Password is "weather-bot".
     * The configuration page appears.
 Configure the bot according to your needs.

 ## LED Codes